gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 > #### `4.4.1` or newer
 > The Ccache package contains compiler cache.
 It speeds up recompilation by caching previous compilations and detecting when the same compilation is being done again.

 > **Required!** To speeds up Clang/LLVM builds across stage 1 and stage 2, especially when errors occur such as power loss.
+Simply rebuild.
 > > **Build time:** ~3m
 ```bash
 # Configure source.